One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Union Jack, Flag, Chelsea, London, England, UK

-After spending a full morning indoors, it’s time to step out and discover Chelsea.
+Now it’s time to step out and discover Chelsea.
 Start with a quick bite to eat.
-Pizza is our top choice; either by-the-slice at Bread Ahead Bakery on Pavilion Road or a wood-fired classic at Franco Manca.
+Pizza is our top choice; either by-the-slice at Bread Ahead on Pavilion Road or a wood-fired classic at Franco Manca.

-Post lunch, stroll the length of King’s Road – Chelsea’s famous shopping street.
-Pop into the Saatchi Gallery (free) and wander onto the side streets (like Bywater and Godfrey) where houses are painted in a cheerful palette of pastel.
-Visit St. Luke’s Church (free), where Charles Dickens was married in 1863.
+Next, stroll the length of King’s Road – Chelsea’s famous shopping street.
+Pop into the Saatchi Gallery and wander cute side streets (like Bywater and Godfrey).
+Visit St. Luke’s Church, where Charles Dickens was married in 1863.

-Fans of soccer (or football, as it’s known outside of the US), can take a tour of Stamford Bridge, home of the famous Chelsea Football Club (ticket required).
+Fans of soccer (or football, as it’s known outside of the US), can take a tour of Stamford Bridge, home of the famous Chelsea Football Club.

 Evening: Battersea Power Station